Free standard shipping and returns on all orders

 We have met different perfume collectors.
 For example, people who tend to own a few fragrances and others who own thousands.

 So, what is the ideal number?
-In my experience, to be recognized for your potential signature fragrance, you should only have ten fragrances at a time.
+In my experience, to be recognized for your potential signature scent, you should only have ten fragrances at a time.

 Only ten?
-It isn't true?
+Isn't that right?
 How can you be a collector with only ten bottles in your collection?
 Yes, you can, and here's how.

-By limiting yourself to a certain number of jars at any given time, you actually experience more.
+By limiting yourself to a certain number of bottles at any given time, you actually experience more.

-A few for work, a couple for different seasons, one special and another for going out to party.
-Don't go beyond 10 until you have more experience.
+A few for work, a couple for different seasons, a special one and one for going out.
+Don't go over 10 until you have more experience.

 It's not a job, it's a hobby

 As the title says, keep it simple.
-Take it easy and don't be in a hurry.
+Take it easy and don't rush.
 These two tips will save you a lot of money and improve your collection.

 You don't have to have the latest releases right away.
 It's not a race, it's a journey.
 A journey influenced by various sources that should be taken with a grain of salt.

-Many of the so-called experts in reviews tend to sell out of their bottles within a week.
+Many of the supposed expert reviewers tend to sell their bottles within a week.
 A common practice for those who receive free bottles or are paid for reviews.

-That is why you have to take this hobby as calmly as possible.
+That's why you should take this hobby as calmly as possible.
 In the end, it should be a pleasure and not the other way around.

 How to avoid fragrance addiction

-As stated in the introduction to this article, fragrance buying addiction is a real thing.
-That's why we've decided to give you some crucial tips on what you should do to avoid it.
+As stated in the introduction to this article, fragrance shopping addiction is a real thing.
+That's why we've decided to give you some crucial tips on what to do to avoid it.

-If you buy fragrances often and at some point feel euphoric or anxious that something will run out, think twice before purchasing one.
+If you buy fragrances often and at some point feel euphoric or anxious about something running out, think twice before buying one.

-The feeling of remorse or even guilt can lead you into a closed shopping circle.
-So, here are the guidelines a fragrance collector can rely on.
+The feeling of remorse or even guilt can lead you into a closed shopping cycle.
+So, here are the guidelines that a fragrance collector can rely on.

 Believe us, we've seen it all.
-The "hype beasts" that never fulfilled their promise and the criticism on the day of the launch.
+The "hype beasts" that never delivered on their promises and the launch day reviews.

-They all have something in common.
+They all have one thing in common.
 In 99% of cases, they are normal or just good fragrances.
-And you don't just want good fragrances in your collection, right?
+And you don't want just good fragrances in your collection, do you?

-So always do your research through multiple sources, don't buy new releases right away, and try fragrances if possible.
-Our perfumery has the decant format so you can try the perfume that interests you without committing to the entire bottle.
+Therefore, always research through various sources, don't buy new releases immediately, and if possible, try the fragrances.
+Our perfumery offers the decant format so you can try the perfume you are interested in without committing to the full bottle.

 Your nose is your best friend.
 Always try before you buy.

-One of the best ways to increase your collection without falling into the addiction of buying many fragrances is to keep a list of the fragrances you plan to try.
+One of the best ways to grow your collection without falling into the addiction of buying many fragrances is to keep a list of the fragrances you plan to try.

-On this list, write down things like test time, scores, grades you liked or disliked, and things like that.
+On this list, write down things like trial time, scores, notes you liked or didn't like, and things like that.
 With this information, you will cut out the unnecessary and thus find the best.

-Do at least 3 "test sessions" with each perfume before making a decision.
-The ideal is to do it in different scenarios and weather conditions.
+Perform at least 3 "testing sessions" with each perfume before making a decision.
+Ideally, do this in different scenarios and weather conditions.

 Golden rules before starting a perfume collection

-Some of them are common knowledge, while others are rules of thumb that anyone can follow.
+Some of these are common knowledge, while others are practical rules that anyone can follow.

 This is a common trap that beginners and some well-informed enthusiasts fall into from time to time.
-If a fragrance is not available in your perfume store, do not buy it blindly.
+If a fragrance is not available at your perfumery, do not buy it blind.

-In the long run, buying blind will disappoint you more often than not.
-If you can't try it, then it's a no-go, no matter how brilliant or exclusive it seems.
+In the long run, blind buying will disappoint you most of the time.
+If you can't try it, then it's a no-go, no matter how brilliant or exclusive it may seem.

-Our solution to avoid buying blindly is to try the perfume you want in decant format , with which you can test it in different environments and situations that will help you in your decision process.
+Our solution to avoid blind buying is to try the perfume you want in decant format, with which you can test it in different environments and situations that will help you in your decision-making process.

-Not everyone lives in a country that has all four seasons in its entire spectrum.
-That is why it is necessary to use fragrances that are appropriate at least for summer and winter.
+Not everyone lives in a country that experiences all four seasons in their full spectrum.
+That's why it's necessary to use fragrances that are appropriate at least for summer and winter.

-Fresh citrus fruits tend to work best in hot weather, heavy fragrances and resinous aromas in winter.
+Fresh citruses usually work best in hot weather, heavy fragrances and resinous scents in winter.

 On the other hand, skin chemistry can be a blessing or a curse.
-There are many people, whose skin eats up their fragrances within one or two hours.
+There are many people whose skin eats up their fragrances in an hour or two.

-This problem is seen more today, when fragrances are more "politically correct" and lighter.
-One more good reason for you to try, try and try.
+This problem is more common today, as fragrances are more "politically correct" and lighter.
+Another good reason for you to try, try, and try.

-Mancera's popular Red Tobacco lasts over 20 hours in some, while we've heard some people barely make it to 6 hours.
-Skin chemistry can be a wonder.
+The popular Mancera Red Tobacco lasts more than 20 hours on some, while we have heard that some people barely get 6 hours.
+Skin chemistry can be amazing.

 3. Don't do it for compliments

 We have nothing against compliments.
-It's great to receive positive feedback about a fragrance you're wearing.
+It's great to receive positive feedback on a fragrance you're wearing.

 But don't make decisions based on compliments.
-If that's the only reason you're starting a collection, purchase these and your fragrance journey will be set:
+If that's the only reason you're starting a collection, buy these and your fragrance journey will be complete:

-But, if you're here for the art, we recommend being more picky about the type of collection you want to have.
-You choose.
+But, if you're here for the art, we recommend being more discerning about the type of collection you want to have.
+The choice is yours.

-4. Buy only the best perfumes of each type of aroma
+4. Buy only the best perfumes of each scent type

-Everything we have talked about so far brings us to this.
-You should only own 10 out of 10 of each type of perfume.
+Everything we've talked about so far brings us to this.
+You should only own a 10 out of 10 of each type of perfume.

 Let's say you have three different fragrances of a similar style.
-Which one are you going to use the most?
-That's how it is.
-The one that is best and the others will be left collecting dust.
+Which one will you use most?
+That's right.
+The best one, and the others will gather dust.

-For example: someone would prefer to use Tom Ford's Tuscan Leather 10 out of 10 times, over any other leather fragrance.
-Because?
-Because he thinks it is the best leather fragrance of that genre.
+For example: someone would prefer to use Tom Ford Tuscan Leather 10 out of 10 times, rather than any other leather fragrance.
+Why?
+Because they consider it to be the best leather fragrance in that genre.

 5. Quality over quantity

-This rule has its roots in keeping only 10 perfumes in your collection.
+This rule is rooted in keeping only 10 perfumes in your collection.
 However, no perfume should be judged by its price.

 This is up to you, and we all have to start somewhere.
 We recommend starting with a couple of well-known classics and then upping the ante.

-We guarantee that you will be more proud of your quality perfumes than other not so good fragrances.
+We guarantee you'll be prouder of your quality perfumes than of other not-so-good fragrances.

 6. Use our guide: How to find your essence

-It is a simple and relevant fragrance guide.
-Possibly the only one you need.
+It's a simple and relevant fragrance guide.
+Possibly the only one you'll ever need.

-In this chapter you will learn how to create a smart collection by doing quality online research.
+In this chapter, you will learn how to build an intelligent collection by conducting quality online research.

-Each of the resources included aims to offer you a different vision of the world of perfume.
+Each of the included resources aims to give you a different perspective on the world of perfume.

 This is because I believe in something that has already been mentioned in this chapter.
 Quality over quantity.